How to Motivate Yourself: 11 Tips for Self Improvement

 We can’t predict everything that could happen, but we can predict those obstacles that are likely to happen from time to time based on our unique circumstances.

-Once you have your list, make a plan for how to handle the obstacle.
+Once you have your list, plan how to handle the obstacle.
 How can you plan ahead for when your internet goes out?
-Maybe you could keep a few lecture videos downloaded to your phone or computer for offline access, or you could identify a nearby coffee shop that offers free wifi.
+Maybe you could keep a few lecture videos downloaded to your phone or computer for offline access, or you could identify a nearby coffee shop that offers free Wi-Fi.

-Keep in mind that for some obstacles, missing your task is a perfectly acceptable plan.
+Remember that missing your task is a perfectly acceptable plan for some obstacles.

 The WOOP method

-Next time you’re setting a goal for yourself, practice the WOOP technique, pioneered by Dr. Gabriele Oettingen.
+If you need more motivation, practice the WOOP technique pioneered by Dr. Gabriele Oettingen.
 This stands for Wish, Outcome, Obstacle, and Plan.
 What is your wish?
 What would be the outcome of that wish coming true?
 What main obstacle stands in your way?
 What can you do to overcome that obstacle?

 Placeholder